richardoyelabi/aws-eb-s3-ssl-automate/README.md

 - Existing certificates are found and validated
 - No new certificates are created if one already exists for your domain

+**Custom Domain (Route 53):**
+- Existing DNS records are detected before creating new ones
+- If record exists and points to correct target, creation is skipped
+- If record exists but points to different target, it's updated
+- No duplicate records are created

 #### ⚠️ Configuration Updates with User Confirmation

 If you change settings in `config.env` and re-run the scripts, the following will prompt for confirmation: